InvalidKaro/pyblox/docs/tutorial/error-handling.md

 # Error handling
-You can import ro.py exceptions from the `roblox.utilities.exceptions` or just from the `roblox` library:
+You can import pyblox exceptions from the `roblox.utilities.exceptions` or just from the `roblox` library:
 ```python
 from roblox.utilities.exceptions import InternalServerError
 from roblox import InternalServerError